Joe’s Blog: Severe threat on Saturday (THU-9/21)

 There is a set-up we need to talk about though for Saturday.

-A cold front (weak) will be moving towards the region later in the day into Saturday evening.
-Ahead of that front stronger south winds will start bringing up moisture from the south.
-Dew points will be increasing into the mid 60s and perhaps higher.
-Stronger south winds, gusts to 30 MPH will be developing as well ahead of the front.
+A cold front (weak) will be moving toward the region later in the day into Saturday evening.
+Ahead of that front, stronger south winds will start bringing up moisture from the south.
+Dew points will be increasing into the mid-60s and perhaps higher.
+Stronger south winds, gusts to 30 MPH, will be developing as well ahead of the front.

 This will all lead to instability increasing in the region during the day.